EURUSD Forecast 2026–2027: Technical Analysis, Price Levels & Predictions

 Daily timeframe (D1)

-RSI14 continues to oscillate between 30 and 70 without a clear bias.
-The MACD histogram is below zero but gradually narrowing, and the signal line is beginning to emerge from the histogram zone — a developing constructive signal.
-The optimal approach under current conditions is to wait for a confirmed EMA65/EMA200 crossover, an RSI14 cross of level 30 from below or level 70 from above, and a MACD histogram cross of the zero line from below.
-These combined signals would provide a high-confidence directional trigger.
+RSI14 continues to move sideways between levels 30 and 70, reflecting the indecisive price action.
+The MACD histogram is below zero but gradually contracting, and the signal line has exited the histogram zone — an early constructive signal that may precede a bounce.
+The optimal approach under current conditions is to wait for a confirmed directional signal: RSI14 crossing level 70 from below (bullish) or level 30 from above (bearish), combined with the MACD histogram crossing the zero line from below.
+These convergent signals would provide high-confidence directional confirmation for EURUSD.

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future